miek770/w40k-generator/README.md

 ## Usage

-That will change when `click` is integrated, but for now the faction is hardcoded to the Necrons in `main.py`.

 ### Configuration

-Your personal collection for a specific faction must be configured in the `config_<faction>.py` file.
-For example, `config_necron.py` contains my personal collection.
+Your personal collection for a specific faction must be configured in a `configs/<faction>.py` file.
+For example, `configs/sample_necron.py` contains my personal collection.
+Files starting with `config_` are ignored by **git** in the `configs` folder.
+Using this prefix for your configurations ensures that they won't be overwritten when you update (i.e.: pull) the repository.
+To create your own configuration, start by copying the sample:

+    cp configs/sample_necron.py configs/config_necron.py

 This file is a **Python** file structured thusly:

 * **General configuration**: Typical for any faction, could be replaced with a single import, but I find it useful to have the defaults shown on top of the file (as a reminder).